Mariya Orlyk: Early life

 Orlyk was born in the village of Kosishchevo in the Monastyrshchinsky District, (today in the Smolensk Oblast) in Russia on 15 March 1930.
-She is the daughter of Russian working-class parents Andrii Mykytovych Isakov and Yevgenia Trifonovna, and has one elder brother.
+She was the daughter of Russian working-class parents Andrii Mykytovych Isakov and Yevgenia Trifonovna, and has one elder brother.
 Orlyk and her family relocated to the Kirovohrad Oblast in 1933, in Nechayivka, which was where her maternal uncle resided.
 They fled from hunger that came as a result of the Soviet famine of 1930–1933.
 Both her parents found employment in their new place of residence of Kirovograd where they settled in 1935.
 She completed three classes at the school ZOSH No. 3 named after Olena Zhurliva prior to the Great Patrotic War.
 From 1949 to 1953, she attended the Faculty of History of the Volodymyr Vynnychenko Central Ukrainian State Pedagogical University.